searchspring/snap/docs/SNAP_RECOMMENDATIONS.md

 # Recommendations

-While it is possible to construct recommendation controllers via the Snap configuration, it is recommended to utilize the [instantiator config](https://searchspring.github.io/snap/reference-snap-preact-instantiators#recommendationinstantiatorconfig) instead for integration of recommendations.
-This is because certain pages may not have a script block to target, and the instantiator will handle the targeting and creation of recommendation controllers for script blocks found in the DOM at run time.
+While it is possible to construct recommendation controllers via the Snap configuration, it is recommended to utilize the [RecommendationInstantiator config](https://searchspring.github.io/snap/reference-snap-preact-instantiators#recommendationinstantiatorconfig) instead for integration of recommendations.
+The `RecommendationInstantiator` will only create recommendation controllers if the page contains recommendation profiles.

 There are three types of recommendations that Searchspring offers: